 KOOV will run on Mac OS, Windows, Chrome OS (Chromebook), and IOS (iPad only), but check the system requirements near the bottom of this linked page before buying.
 You will also need an internet connection to access material online.

-The kit is designed to walk students through a logical progression of skill development using an online app.
+The Educator Kit is designed to walk students through a logical progression of skill development using an online app.
 They should begin with the five lessons under My First Robot Coding.
 Students first learn to code LEDs to turn on and off, then expand that learning by building a lantern that has both an LED and a light sensor.
 After that, they create a “camera” that flashes when it detects movement, a tractor that drives, and a penguin that moves.
 These initial projects teach students about other components in the kit and how to program them.

 Students use Scratch-based coding rather than professional level coding to learn such skills as creating codes to turn the lantern on and off depending upon the light in the room or codes to drive the tractor.
 Scratch-based coding, commonly taught to elementary students, uses preprogrammed blocks on the screen for motions, controls, sensors, operators, and variables.
 Students select and arrange these blocks to create programs.
 While this is “short-cut” programming with limited options, it’s a great way to introduce the concepts.
 (Note: KOOV's app is modeled on the Scratch language created by MIT.)